 Finally, the closing parade?
 Two years later, my titles continue to sell as well as ever, but this publisher's focus shift away from books has grown only starker.
 In 2019, it acquired yet another online-learning company and explicitly denigrated books in the process.
 This is a follow-up to the earlier video-training adventure, and comes at a time when my best-selling book is still regularly allowed to fall out of stock (per the prior note).
 Plainly, this company is now much more interested in topping corporate-training lists than printing popular books.

-This publisher also purged its web-based history in 2018; jacked up its online subscription prices by 25% in early 2020; and plans to nuke its customers' longstanding ebook libraries in March 2020—see the promise, and its coercive betrayal.
+This publisher also purged its web-based history in 2018; jacked up its online subscription prices by 25% in early 2020; renamed Safari too many times to recount; and plans to nuke its customers' ebook libraries in March 2020—see the promise, and its coercive betrayal.
 Lesson: "lifetime access" lasts only as long as companies have a vested interest in providing it.
 Inference: despite powering civilization for millennia, traditional books may face a similar fate at the most myopic of today's publishers.
-No, really; for companies that abandon loyal customers, one broken pledge is as good as another.
+For companies that abandon loyal customers, one broken pledge is as good as another.

 Worst of all, though, this publisher now blatantly harvests and sells your personal information, unless you explicitly opt out.
 This omen is particularly dark, given the company's overarching goal of corralling readers into its online—and trackable—medium.
 Opt out or not, Safari allows this publisher to monitor and record your behavior in ways never possible with traditional books.
 The net result is a profile of you which can be packaged and sold by default, with only obscure notice and lengthy disclosures that are habitually ignored, and with no compensation to you for providing the product sold.